SuperTails/wasmcraft2/README.md

 Ensure you have Rust version >= 1.58 installed, which is very recent.
 To update Rust, run `rustup update`.
 Then, simply navigate to the wasmcraft2 directory and run:

-`cargo run --release -- ../foo.wasm ../nameofdatapack`
+`cargo run --release -- ../foo.wasm -o ../nameofdatapack`

-This will create a datapack in the folder `nameofdatapack`, which can be directly placed in the datapacks folder of any Minecraft Java Edition world (this has only been tested on 1.18, but should work on older versions as well).
+This will create a datapack in the folder `nameofdatapack`, which can be directly placed in the datapacks folder of any Minecraft Java Edition world (this has only been tested on 1.18/1.19, but should work on older and newer versions as well).

+*Warning: all of the contents of the folder `../nameofdatapack` will be deleted.
+Do **NOT** point it to a folder with important files!*

-*Note that due to limitations with Minecraft commands, this needs to fill a few chunks near 0, 0 with jukeboxes, so do **NOT** run this in a world with builds you don't want destroyed!*
+*Warning: due to limitations with Minecraft commands, this needs to fill a few chunks near 0, 0 with jukeboxes, so do **NOT** run this in a world with builds you don't want destroyed!*

 Run these commands: